 The IFCC (Inter-Fiend Cooperation Commission) first appears as part of a one-panel joke in #380.
 They then appear as an important part of the plot in #632 (spoilers).

-The police chief of Cliffport jokes that he'll remain the chief until the mayor puts his head on a pike for allowing such a ruckus in his town.
+The police chief of Cliffport jokes that the mayor will put his head on a pike for allowing such a ruckus in his town.
 Turns out that Nale did the mayor's work for him.

 When the different parts of Haley's mind show up in her head, one ("the part that is sick of all this emo crap and wants to get back to comedy") has short hair, and very much resembles her after her Important Haircut some 300 strips later.

 Girl Genius strip here — it takes some conscious effort to put a mad science related heart exactly there, and if you're thinking coincidence you might have missed the fact the heart was "hit" twice and the first time Agatha was saying love.
 Or the piece of heart region clothing Gil loses, as if to expose his heart.
 Agatha touching a heart with seemingly no fear of being mangled by the combat klank, as some sort of symbol of her touching Gil's exposed heart despite Gil's antics.
 Gil grabbing Agatha is a distinct foreshadowing of the wedding proposal that comes before she leaves the airship.
 Plus 15 or so threads of you know what I mean about in the forums if you want more esoteric symbols mad love, or Agatha's love of the mad science involved.

 Agatha's comment about her "parents" hating the Heterodyne Boys Stories portraying Punch and Judy as stupid foreshadows the reveal that they themselves are none other than Punch and Judy - they feel insulted.